A playlist that’s never out of date

-Genre Daily is a daily feed of the latest releases in each genre, playable on Spotify.
-It updates automatically every day and the cover art changes when new tracks are added.
+Genre Weekly is a weekly feed of the latest releases in each genre, playable on Spotify.
+It updates automatically every week and the cover art changes when new tracks are added.

-I need a fresh rap song every few hours to help me forget my problems, which is why I built Genre Daily with my friend Tofe.
+I need a fresh rap song every so often to help me forget my problems, which is why I built Genre Weekly with my friend Tofe.
 RapCaviar isn’t great for this because it’s a radio station that plays whatever’s ‘in’.
 I wanted a feed with the latest, and I wanted it to update by itself.